-The springboard+ upskilling initiative in higher education offers free courses at certificate, degree and masters level leading to qualifications in areas where there are job opportunities.
-The initiative is open to people who are already working.
-See www.springboardcourses.ie www.etbi.ie/etbs/directory-of-etbs
+The Springboard+ upskilling initiative in higher education offers free courses at certificate, degree and master's level leading to qualifications in areas where there are job opportunities.

+See www.springboardcourses.ie

 Many people, including early school leavers, unemployed people and those who want to retrain for a new job, may be interested in returning to full-time or part-time education.
 If you are interested in returning to education, there are a number of organisations and resources where you can get information about the courses available to you.